pyOpenSci/python-package-guide/TRANSLATING.md

 ```

 Sometimes the original English text may be too long for a single line, and it may be split into multiple lines.
-In this case, you should keep the same structure in the translated text.
-Notice that both the `msgid` and `msgstr` fields start with an empty string, which means that the text continues in the next line.
+In this case, you can keep the same structure in the translated text.
+Notice that both the `msgid` and `msgstr` fields in the example below start with an empty string, indicating that the text continues in the next line.

 ```po
 #: ../../index.md:254